 A describes a “director” approach to parenting.
 Amy Chua, self-described “Chinese Mother”, describes this in Battle Hymn of the Tiger Mother: Learn more: http://online.wsj.com/article/SB10001424052748704111504576059713528698754.html or Video: www.youtube.com/watch?v=TlHLyHw47AU

 B is Radical Un-Schooling.
 Read more from Dayna Martin at Radical Unschooling: https://daynamartin.com/the-evolution-of-childrens-rights-radical-unschooling/ , https://learninghappens.wordpress.com/2011/09/24/unschooling-is-not-child-led-learning/ Or Video: www.youtube.com/watch?v=aFgVgRvmSeM

 Another perspective on parenting styles

-Parents who moderate a bit toward the authoritative – finding a good balance at challenging their kids to help them succeed while at the same time honoring them as individuals – may do best.
+Wherever you stand, it may be helpful to moderate a little toward the center of the spectrum between these extremes… an authoritative parent tries to find a good balance between challenging their kids to help them succeed while at the same time honoring them as individuals.

 Also check out this article on: 23 Parenting Philosophies and Methods Explained.